 It includes maps and information on cycle and walking routes to schools in Essex, as well as suggested drop off zones away from the school gate to reduce congestion.
 These are being developed for schools in our most congested areas – and schools are being asked for their own suggestions so you’ll see more added as we get closer to the new school term.

 DfE guidance on school transport - click here

 A guide to home learning can be found here

 A summary of our remote education provision can be found here

 The government grant will be spent on a half-termly recovery programme across English, maths and science.
 Small group tuition aimed at students who struggled to engage with home-learning will be delivered by our specialist teaching staff during a two-hour after school session on Tuesday or Wednesday.
 Food and refreshments will be provided and where necessary, we will provide transport.
 We have liaised closely with our Heads of Faculty to design a series of lessons that cover work and skills that were missed or likely faded during the extended lockdown period.
 Each student will be provided with a set of resources for English, maths and science that they can use both in the sessions and at home to aid their recovery.

 We intend that this catch-up will be rolled out to all year groups across the academic year and we will use our termly reporting system and our fortnightly LABS meetings to measure the impact of this catch-up.

-We will start with Years 9 and 10 in the Autumn and then proceed from there in the Spring term.
+We started with Years 9 and 10 in the Autumn term and will proceed from there after Easter.